 Next, we checked out the purity of the supplement.
-Our main goal was only choosing the best glutathione supplements that are additive-free, filler-free, binder-free, and void of any harmful substances.
+Our main goal was to choose only the supplements that are additive-, filler-, binder-free, and void of any harmful substances.

 You will notice the word “liposomal” in some of our reviews above.
 What are liposomal supplements, and why are they good for you?
 In brief, liposomal supplements offer higher bioavailability and better absorption when taken orally.
 Hence, we included glutathione pills that offer liposomal delivery to reap all of the antioxidant benefits.